kriskoribsky-archive/troy-iv/README.md

-# cryptext
+# TroyIV

-Cryptext is a continuation &amp; refresh of an old TroyIV program first released by me in 2021.
+TroyIV is a plain-text encryption program using combination of basic cryptographic ciphers.
+First released by me in 2021.

 ## Description

 Text encrypting app written in python.